markohantula/evidos.github.io/_posts/2015-11-26-howto-create-a-multidocument-transaction.markdown

 Success 201
 Success 204

-You can add another file by using a a different fileId like this:
+You can add another file by using a different fileId like this:

     curl \
         -H "Authorization: APIKey 0123456789abcdef" \